digitaltrails/jouno/README.md

 Bursts of messages are handled by bundling them in to a single summarising notification.

+The application's feature set includes:

+ * A live-view of the current journal with easy access to full journal entry contents, including easy cut and paste.
+ * Live view incremental search ans select of all journal fields.
+ * Filtering to include or exclude messages.
+ * Desktop-notification forwarding of filtered messages, see important journal messages as popup notifications.
+ * Journal burst handling/bundling for desktop notifications.
+ * Plain-text and regular-expression filtering.
+ * Easy filter creation from any selected journal entry.
+ * Incremental filter design-assistance by incremental search/select against previous journal entries.
+ * Filters are saved to file and reloaded at startup.
+ * Filters may be edited, deleted, or selectively enabled or disabled.
+ * Filter application-order may be altered by drag and drop.
+ * Desktop theming support, dynamic support for theme changes, including light/dark theme switching.
+ * Panels undock for maximising and customising views.
+ * Panel and window sizes and configurations are preserved across panel-docking and application-restarts.
+ * Configuration UI, editing of config INI files is not required.
+ * Config INI files may be externally edited, file changes are detected and automatically reloaded.
+ * An option for running from the system-tray.

 ``jouno`` is a tool designed to improve awareness of background activity by monitoring the journal and raising interesting journal-entries as desktop notifications.
 Possibilities for it use include: